acranej/MantaSVAnnotator/README.md

 These Manta calls are written out in the same output directory in a minimally processed file for further investigation if desired.
 This file is labeled as the sample name with '.removed_calls' ending

+This code is an R implementation of the svtools vcf2bedpe function which can also be used.

 ## Example Usage
 ```bash
 Rscript MANTA_vcf2bedpe.R -i <path to vcf file> -o <output directory path>